Author has written 3 stories for Total Drama series.

 4. Courtney (Season 2) - I regard Season 2 Courtney as an impostor.
 Season 2 Duncan/Courtney was a match made in Hell.

 5. Owen (Seasons 1/2) - Season 3 Owen was OK, mainly because the writers toned down his excesses.
+He was OK in The Ridonculous Race for the same reason, plus he worked well with Noah and Kitty.

 Dishonorable mention: Mike - I don't like the multiple personalities, and that's his whole shtick.
-I don't find it offensive or insensitive as some people do; I just don't like the "new powers as the plot demands" quality his alters gave him.
+I don't find it offensive or insensitive as some people do, I just don't like the "new powers as the plot demands" quality his alters gave him.
 I would have liked him much better as just Mike or just Vito.
 Was in my Bottom 5 until Amy pushed him off.